Wow: ALL the books that The Economist cites by its own writers in its year-end ‘what to read’ section are by men! Clean sweep. Good work, boys.

 It’s interesting: I read almost entirely non-fiction (science, maths, history, etc.) and, when I say that it’s mainly by men, people say ‘well yes’, as though women don’t/can’t write such books.
 It’s nonsense: there’s loads, if you look a bit.
 Here’s some of what I’ve read this year:

 And second, because writing books is both a consequence of privilege and a cause of it.
 I say this as somebody who’s written a book.
-It’s a consequence of privilege because you need time to write: time when your employer pays you to write (senior people seem to get that more than junior people do), or time when you don’t need to be earning – or caring for anybody or commuting for hours.
+It’s a consequence of privilege because you need time to write: time when your employer pays you to write (senior people seem to get that more than junior people do), or time when you don’t need to be earning – or caring for anybody or commuting for hours because you can only afford housing miles away from your work.
 That is privilege.
 And it’s a cause of further privilege because books turn into speaking engagements, fees, travel, and press articles and hence better networks, clients, visibility etc. Cumulative advantage.
 In other words, your choice of authors whose books you buy / read / talk about / promote affects where power & privilege go.
 Be an activist.